tingerrr/typst-test/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
   Thank you for your feature request!
 Please describe your request here.
 For questions, use the Typst community discord: https://discord.gg/2uDybryKPe.
+  Feel free to remove any of the sections below if they don't seem useful.
 -->

 ## Description